 The Mystery of How it Was Built

 The average weight of each stone is 5 tons, with some weighing as much as 25 tons each.
 The stones and columns are so heavy that conventional and mainstream scholars have yet to determine how it was built or who built them.
 No technology has been identified on the island that explains how the logs were hoisted up.
-Some experts say the massive effort required to build the megalithic structures rivals that of the Pyramids, and probably required the entire island of 25,000 inhabitants to participate, if they themselves built it.
+Some experts say the massive effort required to build the megalithic structures rivals that of the Pyramids and probably required the entire island of 25,000 inhabitants to participate if they themselves built it.

 Legends of the City

-Nan Madol, which means “between spaces,” lives up to its nickname as it does seems to be lodged in between of truth and myth.
+Nan Madol, which means “between spaces,” lives up to its nickname as it does seem to be lodged in between truth and myth.
 What mainstream scholars cannot explain, locals myths can.
 Legend has it that the ruins of this ancient city, once home to a mysterious civilization, are abound with uncharted corridors.
 Those channels connect the man-made islets and possess tombs containing the remains of giants and spirits of dead kings.
 The locals believe that the builders used magic to transport the stones to the island.